samelinux/quarto/README.md

 * Shape (circle/ square)
 * Hole (piece with hole/piece without hole)

-For our 2D version we use ringed/unringed instaed of big/small just to hopefully ease pieces characteristics differentiation
+For our 2D version we use ringed/unringed instaed of big/small just to, hopefully, ease pieces characteristics differentiation.

 ## Objective